Dalmau: Name and history

 In 1394, as the Delhi Sultanate's crumbling Tughlaq dynasty was caught up in a civil war, members the Bhar tribe rose to power in Dalmau.
 Soon after, when the subahdar of Jaunpur, Khwaja Malik Sarwar, declared independence, thus founding the Jaunpur Sultanate.
 He claimed rule over the province of Dalmau, alongside those of Kannauj, Sandila, Bahraich, and Bihar; however, his authority over Dalmau was only nominal, as the Bhars retained possession of it.
 This came to an end under the Jaunpur sultan Ibrahim Shah Sharqi, who sent an army to conquer Dalmau, supposedly because the Bhar ruler, Dal, sought to marry the daughter of a local sayyid known as Baba Haji.
-After defeating and killing Dal's brother Kakori at the nearby village of Sudamanpur on the day of Holi, Ibrahim Shah captured Dalmau and slaughtered the Bhar inhabitants.
+After defeating and killing Dal's brother Kakori named Raja Kakoran Pasi at the nearby village of Sudamanpur on the day of Holi, Ibrahim Shah captured Dalmau and slaughtered the Bhar-Pasi inhabitants.
 In memory of this massacre, local women of the Bharonia cast do not wear nose rings or glass bangles.
-Dal's tomb is 2 miles from Dalmau, and local Bhars offer milk there during the month of Sawan.
+Dal's tomb is 2 miles from Dalmau, and local Bhars and Pasis offer milk there during the month of Sawan.

 After Ibrahim Shah's conquest of Dalmau, many Muslim settlers came to live in Dalmau and other nearby towns, including Raebareli, Bhawan, Jalalpur Dehi, and Thulendi.
-Meanwhile, in 820 AH, Ibrahim Shah began an ambitious construction project in the area, building new forts at Bhawan, Raebareli, and Thulendi, as well as rebuilding the Bhar fort of Dalmau, which had been damaged during the previous conquest.
+Meanwhile, in 820 AH, Ibrahim Shah began an ambitious construction project in the area, building new forts at Bhawan, Raebareli, and Thulendi, as well as rebuilding the Bhar-Pasi fort of Dalmau, which had been damaged during the previous conquest.
 The Dalmau fort has since largely fallen into ruin, although its thana and gatehouse still stand.
 It is believed to have been built on top of an even earlier Buddhist stupa.
 Ibrahim also constructed a masonry well and a garden by the bank of the river in Dalmau.
 His grandson Muhammad Shah is buried in a tomb within this garden, in a structure known as the Maqbara-e-Shah-e-Sharqi.